Finance ManagerRead Bio

-Cam Ross co-founded, jointly ran and raised 2 rounds of Business Angel funding for a contact centre payments business, with an exit by sale to AIM-listed Eckoh plc.
+Prior to joining Green Angel Syndicate, Cam co-founded, jointly ran and raised two rounds of angel funding for a contact centre payments business, with an exit to AIM-listed Eckoh.
 Cam is an Aeronautical Engineer by training, and has experience in creating, commercialising and patenting new technology.
-He has twelve granted patents in the fields of telecommunications, payments and customer authentication.
+He has more than a dozen granted patents in the fields of telecommunications, payments and customer authentication.
 He has a practical ability to analyse and improve complex processes, from manufacturing to software systems.
-Cam manages Technical Due Diligence for Green Angel Syndicate.

-Cam is also a Board member of SocietyWorks, the commercial arm of the not-for-profit social enterprise mySociety, which builds technology to help democracy, transparency, and community in the UK and overseas.
+Cam is also a Board member of SocietyWorks, the commercial arm of the not-for-profit social enterprise mySociety, which builds technology to help democracy and community in the UK and overseas.

 Julie’s expertise is in impact management and has worked with investors and mission-led entrepreneurs to develop strategies that manage and communicate how impact scales with growth.
 She also has many years’ experience working with Boards, NEDs and Trustees to improve Board effectiveness with a focus on Governance and Leadership Development.